At a glance…

 - Volunteer placement

 During the weekends, volunteers have spare time and usually just relax or take the opportunity to explore other parts of their local town and Ghana.
 Long weekends can be taken to travel further afield such as Cape Coast or other Western African countries.
-If volunteers wish to volunteer over the weekends they can join local teams and visit other orphanages (or other children helping organisations) to spend time simply playing with and entertaining the children.

 See our Ghana Travel and Tours page for more volunteer travel options in Ghana!

 |Currency||Ghanaian Cedi (GHS)|